wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 uid: opcUaQuickStart
 ---

-# Edge OPC UA quick start
+# OPC UA EDS adapter quick start

-This topic provides a quick start for setting up the Edge OPC UA adapter.
-You can add a single EDS OPC UA adapter during Edge Data Store installation.
-If multiple EDS OPC UA adapters are desired, please reference [Edge Data Store Configuration](xref:EdgeDataStoreConfiguration) for adding a new component to Edge Data Store.
+This topic provides a quick start for setting up the OPC UA EDS adapter.
+You can add a single OPC UA EDS adapter during Edge Data Store installation.
+If you want multiple OPC UA EDS adapters, see [Edge Data Store Configuration](xref:EdgeDataStoreConfiguration) for adding a new component to Edge Data Store.

-The following diagram depicts the data flow of a single OPC UA adapter:
+The following diagram depicts the data flow of a single OPC UA EDS adapter:

 ![EDS Opc Ua](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/EDSOpcUA.jpg "EDS Opc Ua")